connorstevens/meta-labs-middleman/readme.md

 TypeScript & Express -> Planned
 Python & Quart -> Planned

-## Running
-Run app.py in the backend, and then start electron in the frontend directory.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.